Karl Ove Knausgård

 Karl Ove Knausgård (/no/; born 6 December 1968) is a Norwegian author.
 He became known worldwide for a series of six autobiographical novels titled My Struggle (Min Kamp).
 The Wall Street Journal has described him as "one of the 21st century's greatest literary sensations".

-Since the completion of the My Struggle series in 2011, he has published an autobiographical series entitled The Seasons Quartet, a critical work on the art of Edvard Munch, and a novel series beginning with The Morning Star.
+Since the completion of the My Struggle series in 2011, he has published an autobiographical series entitled the Seasons Quartet, a critical work on the art of Edvard Munch, and a novel series beginning with The Morning Star.

 Knausgård has won the 2009 Brage Prize, 2017 Jerusalem Prize, and 2019 Swedish Academy Nordic Prize.

-Biography
+Early life

 Born in Oslo, Norway, Knausgård was raised on Tromøya in Arendal and in Kristiansand, and studied arts and literature at the University of Bergen.
 He then held various jobs, including teaching high school in northern Norway, selling cassettes, working in a psychiatric hospital and on an oil platform, while trying to become a writer.
-He eventually moved to Stockholm, Sweden, and published his first novel in 1998.
+He eventually published his first novel in 1998.